The WHRL provides technical support, guidance and mentoring in the following areas:

 WHRL collaborates closely with the Mary Amelia Women’s Center.
 The WHRL serves not only as a service laboratory for Women’s Health research at Tulane, but also a nexus of integration of sciences such as epidemiology, biostatistics, economics, and behavioral and basic sciences.

-Erin Peacock, PhD works closely with the WHRL Director and the BIRCWH Scholars and Mentors to assist in designing studies, forms and analysis plans, performing sample/size/power calculations and stratification/randomization of studies; statistical programming, data analysis, and report writing.
+Works closely with the WHRL Director and the BIRCWH Scholars and Mentors to assist in designing studies, forms and analysis plans, performing sample/size/power calculations and stratification/randomization of studies; statistical programming, data analysis, and report writing.

 For more information, contact: